 - Q: Will King provide additional training to students, staffulty, and parents on digital tools for online learning?

 - Q: Who do I contact with questions on the reopening plan?

-- Q: Will the school store be open?
+- Q: Is the school store open?

 A: To try to offset wearing masks daily, we will not have Formal Dress days this year.
 Students in Grades 4 through 8 who have athletics on a given day may attend school in their sports-related attire due to COVID related limitations to our use of locker rooms and changing spaces.
 You can learn about the dress code here.